Sunday 31 March 1940

 Estonia: The Soviets have been occupying bases in Estonia per the agreement reached in 1939.
 Tallinn now reports that the Soviets are demanding immediate possession of Baltiski, which the Soviets have leased as of 1 May.

-Finland: The Soviets waste no time incorporating the newly acquired territories in Finland into the Soviet construct.
+Finland: The Soviet government wastes no time incorporating the newly acquired territories in Finland into the Soviet construct.
 The Karelo-Finnish Soviet Socialist Republic is created, with the territory including the Karelian Isthmus and the cities of Viipuri and Sortavala.

 British Homefront: As noted previously, the British government has grown concerned about the increasing number of evacuated children and others who have returned to vulnerable cities over the past six months.
-While 1 million schoolchildren were evacuated in the days following 3 September 1939, only about 300,000 remain in country reception areas.
+While 1 million schoolchildren were evacuated in the days following 3 September 1939, only about 300,000 remain in their evacuation areas.

 First Lord of the Admiralty Winston Churchill gives a radio speech, "Dwelling in the Cage with the Tiger," the title being the dilemma of small neutral countries living with Germany nearby.
 The main thrust of the talk is aimed at the Dutch and the other neutral nations in the path of German expansionism.
 He castigates them for not joining the Allied war effort sooner: